 Cannabis Oil Uses: What It Is & What It Isn’t!

-First off, so-called “Cannabis oil” is not an essential oil and the name is misleading.
+First off, while there is a steam-distilled oil, most of what is offered for retail that is called “Cannabis oil” is not an essential oil and the name can be misleading.
 At least I know it was for me when I first started to study this topic.
 Here’s the low-down:

 - Hemp oil is readily available online as a food product and praised for its 1:1 omega-3/omega-6 ratio.
 It is made from hemp.